 I’m envisioning a small group of women getting together for approximately an hour and a half, on two consecutive Monday evenings.

 The goal is to get together and reflect, breathe, and engage our creativity to reconnect with ourselves and regain a sense of balance and peace.

 The retreat is divided into two segments.
-During the week in between sessions, we’ll get the chance to practice and come together via an online forum to share our experience, post questions, and support one another as we slowly reclaim us.
+During the week in between sessions, we’ll get the chance to practice and come together via an online forum to share our experience, post questions, and support one another as we slowly reclaim ourselves.

 For further details, please visit the event’s page and if you know of anyone who may find this retreat beneficial, you are welcome to share this post with them.